triton-inference-server/server/docs/model_repository.rst

 CuDNN to accelerate inference.
 The model configuration :ref:`section-optimization-policy` allows you to select the *tensorrt* execution provider for GPU which causes the ONNX Runtime to use TensorRT to accelerate all or part of the model.
+See :ref:`section-optimization-policy-tensorrt` for more information on the *tensorrt* execution provider.

 A minimal model repository for a single ONNX model would look like::